eitco/html-maven-plugin/README.md

 </project>
 ```

+Add your asciidoc file to `src/main/asciidoc`, your images and plain html files to `src/main/web-resources` and/or your
+markdown files to `src/main/markdown`.

  * A complete reference about the goals and parameters of this plugin can be found [here](https://eitco.github.io/html-maven-plugin/plugin-info.html).
  * The [integration tests](tree/main/src/it/) provide some examples about how to use this plugin